-Developing a resource management plan gives you ongoing visibility into the workloads of your team.
-It allows you to balance all your resources effectively and to see the full picture on how your team will achieve its goals.
+Developing a resource management plan can give you consistent visibility into your team’s workload.
+It allows you to balance all your resources effectively and to see the full picture of how your team will achieve its goals.

-Resource management is the process of planning and scheduling your team’s resources and activities.
+Resource management is the process of planning out and scheduling your team’s resources to optimize utilization and ensure project success.
 A resource can include everything from equipment and financial funds to tech tools and employee bandwidth—basically, anything that helps you complete a project.

 When you’re deciding how to manage or assign your team’s resources, consider a few questions: